Characterizing the boundary of the set of absolutely separable states and their generation via noisy environments: Characterization of Absolutely Separable States

 \begin{proposition} In $2\otimes2$, there exist rank-$4$ absolutely separable states outside the maximal ball which are extreme points of {\bf AS}. \end{proposition}

-\begin{proof} In Proposition \ref{prop1}, we have proved that all rank-$3$ absolute separable states are extreme points of {\bf AS}.
+\begin{proof} In Proposition \ref{prop1}, we have proved that all rank-$3$ absolutely separable states are extreme points of {\bf AS}.
 Moreover, they reside on the surface of {\it maximal ball}, defined by $\mbox{Tr}[\rho^2]\leq\frac{1}{3}$.
-We mention here that the maximal ball is a convex set, based on the fact that convex combination does not allow to increase purity.
-We know that there are rank-$4$ absolute separable states outside the maximal ball.
-Example of such a state is explicitly constructed after Proposition \ref{prop1}.
-Obviously, these rank-$4$ states cannot be written as a convex combination of rank-$3$ extreme points of {\bf AS}.
-Since these states reside outside the maximal ball.
-Therefore, such a state is either an extreme point of {\bf AS} or they can be written as a convex combination of rank-$4$ extreme points of {\bf AS} out side the maximal ball.
+We mention here that the maximal ball is a convex set, based on the fact that a convex combination does not allow to increase purity.
+We know that there are rank-$4$ absolutely separable states outside the maximal ball as depicted in Fig. \ref{diag}.
+An example of such a state is explicitly constructed after Proposition \ref{prop1}.
+Obviously, these rank-$4$ states cannot be written as a convex combination of rank-$3$ extreme points of {\bf AS} since these states reside outside the maximal ball.
+Therefore, either such a state is an extreme point of {\bf AS}, or they can be written as a convex combination of rank-$4$ extreme points of {\bf AS} out side the maximal ball.
 This completes the proof. \end{proof}